VinceCustomz/CardgameWar/README.md

 ### Future Updates / Patches
 * Comparison between suits
-* If tie exists, each player puts down 3 cards (face down), and turns over 1 card, the higher card takes all the cards (in this case in total 8 cards)
+* If DRAW, each player puts down 3 cards (face down), and turns over 1 card, the higher card takes all the cards (in this case in total 8 cards)